 One of the buyer’s greatest expenses is the Peconic Transfer Tax.
 In November of 1998 voters overwhelmingly approved the Peconic Bay Region Community Preservation Fund or CPF.
 In 2016 East End residents voted in all 5 towns to extend the tax until 2050.

-Since its inception in 1999, the Peconic Bay Region Community Preservation Fund has generated over $1 Billion.
+Since its inception in 1999 the Peconic Bay Region Community Preservation Fund has generated over $1.6 Billion.
 These funds have enabled the 5 East End Towns to preserve open space, farmland, beaches, pine barrens, water recharge areas, wetlands, and even an island.
 In fact, some 10,000 acres through more than 600 acquisitions have been secured.
 An accomplishment we can all be proud of.
 The money collected is managed by the respective towns.
 In East Hampton and Southampton, the towns have borrowed against future fund revenue.
-While everyone agrees the objective of preserving the rural beauty and protect our natural resources should remain top priority, some have questioned the fairness of existing property owners voting on taxes they don’t pay – a sensitive issue.
-Furthermore, the levels at which the Peconic Tax begins, have come under scrutiny.
-Back in 1998 you could possibly buy a starter home at $250,000 and a vacant lot at $100,000 on the South Fork and $150,000 and $75,000 respectively on the North Fork and Riverhead, but our values have come along way over the past 20 years.
-Yet this entry level has never been adjusted to reflect where markets have appreciated to.
+While everyone agrees the objective of preserving the rural beauty and protecting our natural resources should remain top priority, some have questioned the fairness of existing property owners voting on taxes they don’t pay – a sensitive issue.
+Furthermore, the levels at which the Peconic Tax begins have come under scrutiny.
+In 2022 CPF raised $210.6 million, which broke 2021’s record of $139.4 million.

 On July 7, 2017, an exception was imposed for first time home buyers purchasing their primary residence.
 Eligible individuals must apply with Suffolk County.
 Your attorney can assist with this.